rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 As we can see, the `handleComplete` method checks the state of the given `subtask` and sets the proper variable representing our state accordingly.
 After that, the method invokes the `shutdown` method.
-The `shutdown` method is the `StructuredTaskScope` type that stops all the pending subtasks forked by the scope.
+The `shutdown` method comes from the `StructuredTaskScope`, and it stops all the pending subtasks forked by the scope.
 We will see how it works in detail in the following sections.

 Now that we have the first result or exception thrown by the forked tasks, we need a way to retrieve it.
 We can add a method to the `ShutdownOnResult` type that returns the result of the computation or throws the first exception thrown.
 The method looks like a mix between the `ShutdownOnFailure.throwIfFailed` and the `ShutdownOnSuccess.result` methods, and we called it `resultOrThrow`: